-- You should first consult with the program provider. - If the program provider indicates that an extension is possible, you should discuss your plans with your major advisor(s).
-You'll need to consider how an extension will affect the completion of your major and other graduation requirements. - If your advisor(s) approve(s) of your change in plans, you and your advisor should then email the Director of CGSE (see contact details on the inside of the front cover of this handbook).
-The Director of CGSE will give official approval to extend for another semester, and the Center for Global Study and Engagement will notify other campus offices of your change in status.
+- You should first consult with the on-campus coordinator. - If the on-campus coordinator indicates that an extension is possible, you should discuss your plans with your major advisor(s).
+You will need to consider how an extension will affect the completion of your major and other graduation requirements.
+Your advisor(s) must indicate approval by e-mailing the Director of Study Abroad. - If your advisor(s) approve(s) of your change in plans, you should then e-mail Samantha Brandauer, the Director of Education Abroad, at brandaus@dickinson.edu.
+The Director of Study Abroad will give official approval to extend for another semester, and the Center for Global Study and Engagement will notify other campus offices of your change in status.